youngjoon2/synthesizers/README.md

 # synthesizers
-The package used for generating virtual sensor data.
+The library package used for generating virtual sensor data.